 5.4.1.
-The Dealerships acknowledge that customers may wish to provide feedback based on a policy or service.
-The Dealerships encourage any person wishing to do so to e-mail the Dealerships or complete a Feedback Form obtained located on our company website through contact us.
+The Dealership acknowledges that customers may wish to provide feedback based on a policy or service.
+The Dealership encourages any person wishing to do so to e-mail the Dealership or complete a Feedback Form obtained located on our company website through contact us.
 Customers will also be given the opportunity to provide alternate methods of feedback, such as verbally or over the telephone.
 All forms will be submitted to the HR department and the response given will take into account the person's disability and how best to address the situation.

 5.5.
 Accessible Emergency and Public Safety Information

 5.5.1.
-The Dealerships recognize that persons with disabilities may need assistance in various ways in order to gain access to emergency and public safety information.
-The Dealerships are committed to providing customers with publicly available emergency information, which will be available in accessible formats upon request.
+The Dealership recognizes that persons with disabilities may need assistance in various ways in order to gain access to emergency and public safety information.
+The Dealership is committed to providing customers with publicly available emergency information, which will be available in accessible formats upon request.
 Furthermore, employees with disabilities will be provided with individualized emergency response information, when necessary.

 5.6.2.
 The training will ensure that employees are comfortable and educated about communicating appropriately and respectfully with customers who have various types of disabilities.